eclectic-tech/illustra/README.md

 # illustra

-A suite of Rainmeter skins similar to the default illustro skins, but with the ability to scale for almost any screen resolution and have complimentary color schemes based on your wallpaper.
+A suite of Rainmeter skins similar to the default illustro skins, but with the ability to scale for almost any screen resolution and have complimentary color schemes based on Windows accent color.